kcoppess/tiny_fold/README.md

 ### free energy parameters, priors used in cost function, learning parameters for Adam method, training/testing data for testing code

 ## partition.py
-### holds function definitions for calculating the partition function and its derivative for both linear and circular RNA sequences
+### holds function definitions for calculating the partition function and gradient (and individual derivatives) for both linear and circular RNA sequences
 ### recursion modified from NUPACK n^4 algorithm in Dirks and Pierce 2003

 ## log_partition.py